alaffin12/stackedit/Caught by Stradh.md

 The stairs climb to T5.

 #### T5.
 Guard Tower, Upper Floor
 > The upper level of this tower is an icebox, with windows set into almost every wall, letting the wind howl through mercilessly.
-A rusted iron ladder bolted to the floor and ceiling leads up to a wooden trapdoo
+A rusted iron ladder bolted to the floor and ceiling leads up to a wooden trapdoor.
+Mounted above the cold stone hearth is a dire wolf's head - the wind coming down the chimney howls in the stead of it's now stolen voice.

 ### Amber Temple